Tanmay-yadav/DataBase-project/stock prediction/README.md

 ## Contact

-For any questions or feedback, you can reach out to Tanmay Yadav at [LInedIN:].
+For any questions or feedback, you can reach out to Tanmay Yadav at [LInedIN:https://www.linkedin.com/in/tanmay-yadav-277698233/].

 ---